-N online survey was applied after six NASA Postdoctoral Program Alumni Seminars, four Director's Seminars, and two Workshop Without Walls that were conducted in multiple choice questions -24 questions in total.
+Methods: An online survey was applied after six NASA Postdoctoral Program Alumni Seminars, four Director's Seminars, and two Workshop Without Walls that were conducted in 2014.
+Ninety-nine responses were collected after the events.
+The survey is a combination of both open-ended and multiple choice questions -24 questions in total.
 It starts with asking about demographic information, followed by questions on the technology & software used for the event, content of the presentation(s), and potential impact of the event.